timluedtke/minimalistic-PHP-Upload/README.md

 Changelog
 -----------
 ### Version 1.3
-* Support for php 8.x added
+* support for php 8.x ensured
-* sending email prevented if zero files have been uploaded
+* sending email is now prevented if zero files have been uploaded
+* language handling changed
+* language is now choosen to match browsers language if available, english is default

 ### Version 1.2.1
 * Swapped the text in the bottom and the sublines to ensure the user reads the helping hints in the correct order